Updated on September 11, 2023 by Julie McCool

-This Leesburg scenic drive visits a fun ferry, pretty parks, quaint towns, historic sites, and local wineries and breweries on winding country roads along the Virginia and Maryland border.
+This Leesburg scenic drive visits pretty parks, quaint towns, historic sites, and local wineries and breweries on winding country roads along the Virginia and Maryland border.
 Our loop drive begins in Leesburg, just 40 miles west of Washington DC, and includes a historic ferry ride across the Potomac River.

 Stick to the road, or extend your outing with side trips to several historic and natural sites along the way.
 We've highlighted optional stops where you can enjoy a hike, paddle, bike ride, meal, classic ice cream shop, antiquing, farm stands, or a relaxing visit to a Virginia winery or brewery.

 Here is a map of our recommended Leesburg scenic drive route which you can use to adjust your starting point and stops.
 We have lived in Northern Virginia for 25 years, and these are some of our favorite areas for a relaxed scenic drive.
 In fact, we revisited the whole route on May 20th to celebrate our 25th anniversary.

 Our route is broken into three sections: Leesburg to White's Ferry, White's Ferry to Point of Rocks, and Point of Rocks back to Leesburg.
 The whole loop is about 50 miles or 2 hours long, depending on which stops you make.
 This is a very pretty drive even if you don't make any stops.

 Tip: Several sections of this Leesburg scenic drive (including White's Ferry) are busy commuter routes, so avoid the drive during rush hours.

 Explore more of the Washington DC region with our guide: 6 Fantastic Northern Virginia Scenic Drives.